- Current events - News and recent developments and articles

 Web Search works best with direct, specific queries:Good queries:

-- “Who won the 2024 Nobel Prize in Literature”
+- “Who won the 2024 Nobel Prize in Literature and tell me their history”

 Understanding Results